unfoldingWord/Brown-Driver-Briggs-Enhanced/README.md

 ## License

-As mentioned above, the lexicon is in the public domain.
+The Brown-Driver-Briggs Lexicon of the Hebrew Bible is in the public domain.
 All changes and additions to the lexicon are released under a CC BY license.
 If you use this dataset, please provide a link to this repository.

 ## Contributors